CryptologyExchange/api/README.md

 - `PlaceSellIoCOrder`
     :   immediate or cancel ask

-all order placement messages share the same structure
+all limit order placement messages share the same structure

 ```json
 {